Md-Naim/md-naim.github.io/content/authors/admin/_index.md

     date_start: 2018-01-01
     date_end: 2023-06-23
     summary: |
-      Focused on embedded systems, robotics, and applied AI.
+      Specialized in Robotics, IoT, and Artificial Intelligence.
-      Conducted thesis work on intelligent control and automation systems.
+      Completed thesis on intelligent control and automation systems.
-      Developed IoT-based robotic applications for real-world problem-solving.
+      Developed IoT-based robotic applications for academic and research use.

 # Work Experience
 work: